mseminatore/alexa-tesla/README.md

 1. In **0.0.10** added support for **charge time remaining** and **listing vehicles**
 2. In **0.0.12** added **valet mode** and **reset valet pin** intents and simplified utterances using Amazon custom types
 3. In **0.0.13** added **climate settings** intent
+4. In **1.0.0** added beginnings of mult-car support and fixed issue with intens failing without launch

 # Intents